Define template variables

 -

-On the My Solutions page, find the desired template and click Edit Template.
-This example uses an ECS template.
+On the My solution page, find the template where you want to define variables and click Edit Template.
+This topic uses an ECS template as an example.

 -

-Double-click the product icon to open the configuration dialog box.
-Properties that support variables are marked with an fx icon.
+Double-click a resource icon to open its configuration panel.
+You can define variables for any attribute marked with an fx icon.

 -

-Click the fx icon to open the custom variable dialog box.
-The following table describes each configuration item.
+Click the fx icon on the right to open the Custom Variable dialog box.
+The following table describes the parameters.

 Description